Potential Pitfalls of Servanthood

 That's the heart of a servant.

-Leslie: Nancy Leigh DeMoss will be right back.
+Dannah: Nancy DeMoss Wolgemuth will be right back, along with two friends.
 She’s been bringing a convicting message about serving for the right reasons.
-Women who are busy working hard for God’s kingdom need to keep these potential pitfalls in mind because these temptations will return over and over again.
+Women who are busy working hard for God’s kingdom need to keep these potential pitfalls in mind, because these temptations will return over and over again.

-Nancy’s friends have been listening to this series along with us and reflect on servanthood and motherhood.
+Now.
+Nancy’s friends have been listening to this series along with us.
+They’re here to reflect on servanthood and motherhood.
 We’ll hear from Holly Elliff, and here’s Kim Wagner.

 Kim Wagner: So many times when a young mother—before motherhood, before that first baby is born, we have all these romantic ideas of motherhood.
 We’re so looking forward to that baby that we can just hold and sing to and pray over.
 We have all of these just beautiful ideas—in the nursery sitting with that baby.